Master of Biomedical Sciences (M.B.S.)

 Employment of Forensic Science Technicians

-Employment of forensic science technicians is expected to grow by 19 percent from 2010 to 2020, about as fast as the average for all occupations.
+Employment of forensic science technicians is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
 Competition for jobs will be strong because of substantial interest in forensic science.

 Employment of Medical Scientists